raymond8505/rl-quickchat-bot/README.md

 ## Status

 The bot replies with a quickchat when it is `@mentioned` in a channel or thread.
-It pulls up to `CONTEXT_LIMIT` previous messages as context and asks Gemini to pick the most fitting quickchat from the static catalog.
-Scoring / prompt-tuning is the next iteration.
+It pulls up to `CONTEXT_LIMIT` previous messages as context, generates a sincere reply to the thread based on its voice, then maps that reply to a quick chat

+ex:
+> User: @RL-Quickchat-Bot I almost dropped my milk... but then I caught it!
+> LLM Sincere: good catch!
+> Mapped Quickchat: What a save!

 ## Setup